 3. Private charges in Hong Kong’s Public Hospitals

-Patients can receive private services within public sector which may include charges for general nursing, core pathology investigations, catering, and domestic services.
+Patients can receive private services within the public sector which may include charges for general nursing, core pathology investigations, catering, and domestic services.
 Private charges for newborns also cover basic examination by obstetricians, and basic immunization and injections.

-Patients referred from private medical practitioners or discharged from private wards and attending designated private specialist outpatient sessions will be charged private outpatient consultation fee as follows:
+Patients referred from private medical practitioners or discharged from private wards and attending designated private specialist outpatient sessions will be charged a private outpatient consultation fee as follows:

 (i) For initial consultation $790 – $2,210